PaulBernier/factomjs/docs/doc.md

 [src/chain.js:56-61][344]

-Convert to JavaScript Object representation of the chain.
+Convert to a JavaScript Object representation of the chain.

 Returns **[Object][229]** JavaScript object representing the chain.